-Priority Manager Available Balance YTD Expense Encumbrances Council Goal CP0385 Recommended Cassel Thriving Mountain Town
+Priority Manager Available Balance YTD Expense Encumbrances Council Goal CP0385 Recommended Cassel Thriving Mountain Town and will need to be completely rebuilt.

-Park Avenue utility infrastructure has deteriorated and is in need of replacement.
-By the time the utilities are replaced, the road will be non-existent and will need to be completely rebuilt.
 This project will take two summers to construct.

+Description Comments Park Avenue utility infrastructure has deteriorated and is in need of replacement.
+By the time the utilities are replaced, the road will be non-existent